 This school's graduate-level programs that prepare students for positions in nursing leadership are offered through its College of Nursing.

 Admission to this program requires possessing a bachelor's and master's degree in nursing and being licensed to work as a registered nurse in Washington.
 Applicants should also have at least one year of nursing experience.
 Classes in the program focus on information management, methods for program development and organizational leadership.

 Post-Master's Doctor of Nursing Practice

-Gonzaga's Department of Nursing offers an array of nursing programs, including two graduate programs suitable for prospective nursing administrators.
+Gonzaga's Department of Nursing offers an array of nursing programs, including a graduate program suitable for prospective nursing administrators.
 The Commission on Collegiate Nursing Education has accredited the nursing programs.

 Master of Science in Nursing with a Specialization in Health Systems Leadership